ericsonga/APCSAReview/_sources/ArrayBasics/abasics.rst

 .. note::

-   Note that length is a field and not a method, so you don't add parentheses after length.
+   Note that length is a field and not a method, unlike the String ``length()`` method, so you don't add parentheses after length.
 However, if you use parentheses after length during the exam, you won't lose any points.

 .. activecode:: lcab2
    :language: java